 - Unpackaged chocolate/truffles/fudge/sweets – these stores have sweet treats unpackaged that you can have put into your own containers:

 - Tea – as most tea bags have plastic in them, we drink loose leaf teas.
 So we’re always on the lookout for loose leaf teas that you can get unpackaged.
 Usually this is not very easy in New Zealand.
-However, if you’re in Kaikōura then you’re super lucky than you can get a range of locally-blended herbal and infused teas put into your own containers (in fact, you’ll get a 10% discount for BYO packaging!) at Wildflower Botanicals, 8 West End, Kaikōura.
+However, if you’re in Kaikōura then you’re super lucky than you can get a HUGE range of locally-blended herbal and infused teas put into your own containers at Wildflower Botanicals, 8 West End, Kaikōura.

 - Coffee – wherever possible, we encourage people to find places that sell whole or ground coffee beans unpackaged and have them put in BYO bags/containers.
 In Kaikōura, your best option is Star Roast Coffee, 598 Kincaid Road, Hapuku – just give them a call before you go to make sure they’re around.
 Waimakariri has several options for coffee: both the Rangiora New World on Good Street, and Bin Inn Rangiora at 87 Ivory Street sell loose coffee beans and have grinders available.
 For locally roasted options, head to Crema Cafe, 196 High Street, Rangiora, who stores their ‘Custom Roast Coffee’ in glass jars, the contents of which can be transferred into a BYO bag or container; Coffee Culture, 113 High Street, Rangiora, 121 Raven Quay, Kaiapoi; and Three Llamas Gourmet Coffee, 65 Main North Road, Woodend, who are more than happy to put their ethically sourced and organic beans/grinds straight into your BYO container.
 In Selwyn, you can get fresh coffee beans/grinds in BYO bags/containers at Coffee Culture, 19 Gerald Street, Lincoln; at The Lincoln Pantry, 5 Robert Street, Lincoln or at New World Rolleston, 92 Rolleston Drive, Rolleston.
 Apart from loose/unpackaged coffee beans, New World Rolleston also stocks Christchurch Roaster Caffe Prima‘s coffee, which comes in Econic‘s home compostable packaging.
 If you’re into instant coffee, Trade Aid’s Instant comes in home compostable packaging.
 We saw this stocked at New World Lincoln, 77 Gerald Street, Lincoln and New World Rolleston, 92 Rolleston Drive, Rolleston.